Where to Train for Muay Thai in Phuket?

-Thai Boxing in Phuket and Muay Thai training in Phuket – I’m not planning to start training for Thai Boxing, but it has been a while since I wanted to know how does a Muay Thai Training Camp work.
-I went to several Muay Thai matches and I’m not into fighting sports, but I have to admit that high-level fighters demonstrate that Muay Thai is really a martial art.
-So I stopped in one Muay Thai Camp I saw a while back in Nai Harn and asked few questions.
+Muay Thai Training in Phuket and Thai Boxing Training Camps – It has been a while since I wanted to know how a Muay Thai Training Camp works.
+After watching several Thai boxing fights you really realize that Muay Thai is a martial art that requires long training and advanced skills.
+So I stopped in one Muay Thai Camp I saw a while back in Nai Harn and asked a few questions.

 Muay Thai in Phuket is serious business, not a ‘mild’ kind of training.
 Trainers are Thai boxing champions or ex-champions and they will push you hard in the right direction.
 Get ready to sweat.
 A lot.
 The real action happens in a covered stadium sheltering two rings and around the rings, sets of hitting bags and fitness equipment are here to bring you to your top condition.

 To end the training session, strengthening and conditioning at the fitness area.
-Oh and every 10 minutes, a coach will blow a whistle and everyone has to get down on the floor (carpeted) and do several sets of push ups.
-I hid behind a pillar each time….
+Every 10 minutes, a coach blows a whistle and everyone has to get down on the floor (carpeted) and do several sets of push-ups.

 But seriously, Muay Thai is really intense and if you should only consider such training if you are in good health and ready to give 100%.
 You might want to go for a ‘try out session’ and you will know if this is a sport for you or not.

 Prices usually start at 300 baht per session, 500 for two sessions a day.
 If you really want to dedicate a whole week to rebuild the new you: 1,750 Baht for 1 session and 2,500 Baht for 2 sessions a day.
 Then you can go crazy with a full month, but you might better consider the VIP training or the 10 times training option tat 2,500 Baht that allows you to manage your time as you see fit.